moka-guys/dnanexus_wes_congenica_sftp_upload/README.md

 A log file which records if the samples selected were uploaded successfully to the SFTP will be uploaded to a folder called congenica_logs in the DNANexus runfolder

-## This app was made by Viapath Genome Informatics
+## This app was made by Viapath Genome Informatic